-The minor in Portuguese & Brazilian Cultural Studies is for students who seek to become proficient in Portuguese, the world’s sixth most widely spoken language, while acquiring a good grasp of Brazilian culture and Brazil’s historical, political, economic, literary, and artistic importance around the world, especially in Latin America.
+The minor in Portuguese & Brazilian Cultural Studies is for students who seek to become proficient in Portuguese, the world’s sixth most widely spoken language, and to aquire a good grasp of Brazilian culture and Brazil’s historical, political, economic, literary, and artistic importance around the world, especially in Latin America.

-For students beginning their study of Portuguese at Boston University, the minor builds on four prerequisite semesters of language work (CAS LP 111–212 or equivalent), including an option to complete both the third and fourth semesters through Boston University’s intensive six-week summer study abroad program in Rio de Janeiro.
-(This summer course is currently suspended for Summer 2017.
-Please contact the Study Abroad office or the Department of Romance Studies for more information.)
-Minors take two additional 300-level language-focus courses; they study the historical roots and contemporary expressions of Brazilian literature/film/culture in Portuguese; and, in consultation with their minor advisor, they choose additional courses with a focus on Brazil from an approved roster that includes offerings in African American studies, anthropology, economics, film, history, history of art & architecture, international relations, Latin American literature in Spanish, music, and political science.
+For students beginning their study of Portuguese at Boston University, the minor builds on four prerequisite semesters of language work (CAS LP 111–212 or equivalent).
+Minors take two additional 300-level language-focus courses; they study the historical roots and contemporary expressions of Brazilian literature/film/culture in Portuguese; and, in consultation with their minor advisor, they choose additional courses with a focus on Brazil or another Portuguese-speaking region such as Portugal, Angola, Cape Verde, Mozambique, Guinea-Bissau, East Timor, Sao Tome and Principe, and Equatorial Guinea from an approved roster that includes offerings in African American studies, anthropology, economics, film, history, history of art & architecture, international relations, Latin American literature in Spanish, music, and political science.
 Students entering BU with some prior study of Portuguese join the prerequisite sequence at the appropriate level or proceed directly to the minor, based on placement test results.
 Native and other advanced speakers of Portuguese work with their minor advisor to design and gain approval for pathways where courses on Brazil and other parts of the Portuguese-speaking world may be substituted for the minor’s two language-focus courses.

 An enriching complement to closely related majors such as Spanish, International Relations, and Latin American Studies, the minor in Portuguese & Brazilian Cultural Studies also leads to enhanced post-graduate academic and career opportunities for students majoring in any liberal arts and sciences or professional field.
 Brazil’s emergence as a regional power and global leader among developing countries has intensified demand for culturally competent speakers of Portuguese; and recent BU graduates have gone on to use their Portuguese language skills in workplaces ranging from the airline industry to investment banking to software engineering and social media development.